wellspringcp/wellspring/06-title-management/06-03-sovereign-home-owner-association-law.md

 ### Ownership conventions/Demarcations:

 `SovHOA` laws outline the distinctive marks which designate each type of natures as being privately owned (as opposed to un-owned natureses), as well as the locations where publication of ownership of natureses are expected to be, should a distinctive demarcation not be possible for any particular type of natures.

-Sovereign HOA shall not be used as a mechanism for environmental preservation.
-E.g, they may not be used by the government to preserve a particular river, or bundle restrictions on carbon emission if title to that natures is sold.
-The government may however, refuse to sell, or may itself purchase certain natureses to for war readiness under `SovWI` law.

 ## Binding and versioning: